ashwinvis/ashwinvis.github.io/content/2021-05-16-ternary-operator-in-python.md

     return "even" if x % 2 == 0 else "odd"
 ```

-If you are new to this, I highly recommend that you use this, since it would
+If you are new to this, I highly recommend that you use this.
+It would
 reduce the indentation in nested if-else statements and need for intermediate
 variables in more real-life codes.